-Modalism taught that One God manifested Himself in three separate appearances, as Father, Son and Holy Spirit.
-With Modalism, God is one person, ignoring the distinction between the Persons of the Trinity.
+Modalism taught that One God manifested Himself in three separate appearances, as Father, Son, and Holy Spirit while ignoring the distinction between the Persons of the Trinity.

-Modalism, was also found under systems such as as modalistic monarchianism, Sabellianism and Patripassianism, all teaching that God is one person who revealed Himself in three ways at points in time, Father, Son and Holy Spirit.
+Modalism, was also found under systems such as modalistic monarchianism, Sabellianism and Patripassianism, all teaching that God is one person who revealed Himself in three ways at points in time, Father, Son, and Holy Spirit.
 It is found most commonly today in Oneness Pentecostalism, the largest organization being the United Pentecostal Church.
+T.D.
+Jakes is a well known tele-preacher who teaches modalism.